FlorianRhiem/pyGLFW/README.rst

    and an object count
 -  Gamma ramps use floats between 0.0 and 1.0 instead of unsigned shorts (use ``glfw.NORMALIZE_GAMMA_RAMPS=False`` to disable this)
--  GLFW errors are reported as ``glfw.GLFWError`` exceptions if no error callback is set (use ``glfw.ERROR_REPORTING=False`` to disable this, set it to 'warn' instead to issue warnings, set it to 'log' to log it using the 'glfw' logger or set it to a dict to define the behavior for
+-  GLFW errors are reported as ``glfw.GLFWError`` warnings if no error callback is set (use ``glfw.ERROR_REPORTING=False`` to disable this, set it to 'warn' instead to issue warnings, set it to 'log' to log it using the 'glfw' logger or set it to a dict to define the behavior for